melisaaaaaaaaa-er/Ticket-Triaging/README.md

 #
 <img src="https://raw.githubusercontent.com/melisaaaaaaaaa-er/osticket-images/main/77.png"/>

 Here are the tickets previously generated.
-This part of the lab involves triaging – evaluating the ticket severity and changing it accordingly, as well as assigning the appropriate SLA and department/team/agent that will handle the ticket.
+This part of the lab involves triaging – evaluating and categorizing ticket severity and changing it accordingly, as well as assigning the appropriate SLA and department/team/agent that will handle the ticket.

 #
 <img src="https://raw.githubusercontent.com/melisaaaaaaaaa-er/osticket-images/main/78.png"/>